Trigger events (on)

 Under on

-, you can configure the repository events that will start the CI/CD workflows.
+, you can configure the trigger events that will start the CI/CD workflows in the repository.

 Such events may include pushing changes to a remote repository branch or creating a pull request.